As an Amazon Associate, I earn from qualifying purchases. This helps us continue providing independent, honest reviews at no extra cost to you.

 2. Wind Resistance

 Wind resistance is the factor that separates quality travel umbrellas from cheap ones.
-Two design features determine wind resistance:
+Two design features determine it:

 Frame material: Fiberglass ribs flex under wind pressure instead of snapping.
 Steel ribs break.
 Always choose fiberglass for any umbrella you’ll use outdoors regularly.